arainho/apisec-toolbox/README.md

-# API Security Toolbox
+# APISec Toolbox

-**WARNING: This is a development repository, use it at your own risk !!!**

-API Security Toolbox (aka apisec-toolbox) is a Swiss knife for API security testing including a docker image, some labs and resources.
+The `apisec-toolbox` is a Swiss knife for _API Security testing_.

+This repository includes an workdlists bundle, dedicated docker image, labs and resources.
-This repository is dedicated to experimenting around automatic and manual flows related to security testing for APIs.
+It's dedicated to experimenting around automatic and manual flows related to security testing for APIs.

+**WARNING:** This is a development repository, use it at your own risk !!!

 ## 1 - workdlists bundle
 Collect several wordlists and build a bundle.